bojanraic/blog-comments/README.md

-# gitalk-blog-comments
+# blog-comments

-Repository for blog comments using [Gitalk](https://github.com/gitalk/gitalk)
+Repository for blog comments